Back to blog

 5. Measure cost and latency: track tokens, retrieval size, model route, retries, and tool calls.

-6. Stage release: use feature flags, limited traffic, or reviewer-only launch before full rollout.
+6. Stage release: use feature flags, reviewer-only release, shadow traffic, or limited rollout before full exposure.

-7. Watch production signals: monitor failures, escalations, user feedback, and unexpected spend.
+7. Watch production signals: monitor failures, escalations, user feedback, unsafe outputs, and unexpected spend.

 8. Keep rollback ready: revert prompt, model, retrieval index, guardrail, or tool access quickly.